 - Your schedule is booked with new business and yet you dread the thought of every meeting and every minute of work.

 - You get home at the end of the day dispirited and wishing you were on holiday.

 - You can’t get the idea out of your head that other people have better lives.

 - You lean heavily on the wrong things in life – box sets, alcohol, gym fixes, chocolate or spending sprees to feel good.

 - You procrastinate even when deadlines loom and don’t feel a lot of guilt if you miss deadlines or make mistakes.

 - Your face smiles and says “I’m fine” when people ask you how you feel and yet your heart and mind can’t register your smile or any satisfaction in the conversation.

 These (and many more) are all signs that life is not working for you, that you don’t feel like you are on the road to success; rather the road to purgatory, endlessly destined to feel negative emotions and like you need a good holiday far away from here.

-How to jump on the road to success today
+So, how to jump on the road to success?

 I want to take you on a metaphorical journey, share with you some ideas I know work (because they’ve helped so many of my clients) and some routes to success from my clients about the kind of results you too could get if you are ready to jump on the road to success today.